jlevy/lft/lft.md

 ## Acknowledgments

-I’m grateful to many people who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Carlos E. Perez, and Russell Power.
+I’m grateful to many people who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Kevin Lin, Carlos E. Perez, and Russell Power.
 I would like to include more references and credits where they are due.
 If you know relevant work or if your own work is relevant, please let me know so I can reference it.